usathyan/paper-qa-ui/README.md

   <strong>🎥 Click the image above to watch the demo video on YouTube</strong>
 </p>

+# User Guide
-## 2. Document intake
+## 1. Document intake
-- Upload PDFs via the left panel.
+- Upload PDFs via the left panel (Project/Corpus) section.
 - The app copies files to `./papers/` and indexes them into an in-memory `Docs` corpus.
 - Indexing runs immediately after upload; status appears in the left panel.
-No separate build step is required.

-## 3. Query path
-- The UI queries the in-memory `Docs` corpus using `Docs.aquery(question, settings)`.
-This is the same retrieval/answer path used by the CLI.
-- All LLM/embedding calls run on a dedicated asyncio loop (background thread) to avoid event loop conflicts.
+- Contact me if you need the ability to add other sources, and indexes

-## 4. Configuration (left panel)
+## 2. Configuration

-### 4.1 Configuration dropdown
+### 2.1 Query Builder: Select configuration
-- Selects a configuration profile for LLM and embeddings.
+- Selection of a configuration profile for LLM, embeddings and more.
 Defaults to a local Ollama setup.
-- Changes reinitialize settings.
+- You can find more details about configuration aspects in the [developer notes](./docs/DEVELOPER.md)

-### 4.2 Run Critique (checkbox)
+### 2.2 Run Critique (checkbox)
 - Adds a post-answer critique block.
-- Implementation: heuristic + optional LLM-based critique; non-blocking.
 - Output: short list of potential issues (unsupported claims, strong language).
 Does not alter the answer.

-### 4.3 Query Options
-- Rewrite query:
-  - Rewrites the question prior to retrieval.
-  - When enabled, "Rewritten query" and "Rewritten from" (original) appear above the Analysis Progress.
-- Use LLM rewrite:
-  - Invokes an LLM to return `{ rewritten, filters: { years, venues, fields } }`.
-  - Filters are displayed inline (e.g., `years 2018-2024; venues Nature, PNAS; fields neurodegeneration`).
-- Bias retrieval using filters:
-  - Appends filter hints to the rewritten text.
-This biases retrieval without changing internal ranking logic.

-Clarification: identical rewritten text
-- If "Use LLM rewrite" is OFF, the local heuristic rewriter only removes polite prefixes, converts leading "what is/are …" to "summarize …", and normalizes punctuation.
-Queries that do not match those patterns will remain unchanged.
-- If "Use LLM rewrite" is ON but a local-only config is selected (e.g., `optimized_ollama`) or the provider is not reachable, the system falls back to the heuristic, which may result in no change.
-- If an API-backed config is active (e.g., OpenRouter) and the model returns the same string (considering it already optimal), the rewritten text may legitimately equal the original.

-### 4.4 Evidence Curation
+### 2.3 Curaton Controls
 - Relevance score cutoff (slider):
   - Sets `answer.evidence_relevance_score_cutoff`.
   - Values below cutoff are discarded during evidence selection.